chelahmy/harubi/templates/models/user/README.md

 **permission_change_user**

 Prevent super-user from being deleted.
+It also verifies the existence of a user record before making changes.